 The Conococheague Settlement is located at Rock Hill Farm on Bain Road near Welsh Run, west of Greencastle.
 The non-profit institute was established in 1994 and maintains a well preserved colonial farmstead, genealogy, research library and visitors welcome center.
 Its focus is the area’s colonial and pioneer history.
 It emphasizes the cultural clash between pioneers, the local Native Americans as well as the local impact of the French and Indian and Revolutionary Wars.
 Visitors can also enjoy the more than 20 walking trails at the institute.

 The Renfrew Museum and Park offers an year-long calendar of events including Civil War reenactments, special holiday exhibits, and a summer concert series.
 The museum is open mid-April to mid-October, while the Park is open dawn to dusk year-round.
 Renfrew encompasses 107-acres of farmstead that includes history structures, the museum, visitors’ center, picnic area and hiking trails.

 The Rescue Hose Company houses an excellent museum about the history of our local fire department and memorabilia since its inception.

 The Greencastle-Antrim Chamber of Commerce annually honors a distinguished business member.
 Since 1992 the Chamber yearly presents the James P. Oliver Award to an honored business associate of the Greencastle-Antrim area, who, through their business practices, has displayed an above-normal standard of personal commitment and service to the community.
 Any business owner, manager, or business representative whose business is physically located in the Greencastle-Antrim area is eligible for nomination.
-Please complete the form below and return to the Chamber by August 31, 2016.
+To download the 2018 James P. Oliver Award nomination form click HERE.

 Previous Recipients Include: